-Madarao Kogoen Ski Resort
+Madarao Kogen Ski Resort

 Experience the hidden gem of Madarao, offering excellent powder snow and uncrowded slopes in the heart of Nagano prefecture.